-Our effective income tax rates were 28.8% and 26.4% for the quarter and six months ended June 25, 2017, and 25.7% and 22.6% for the quarter and six months ended June 26, 2016.
+Our effective income tax rates were 25.4% and 26.1% for the quarter and nine months ended September 24, 2017, and 23.7% and 23.1% for the quarter and nine months ended September 25, 2016.
 The rates for both periods benefited from tax deductions for U.S. manufacturing activities, dividends paid to our defined contribution plans with an employee stock ownership plan feature, tax deductions for employee equity awards, and the research and development tax credit.
+The rates in the quarter and nine months ended September 25, 2016 also benefited from the nontaxable gain recorded in connection with the increase in AWE ownership.

-Future changes in tax law could significantly impact our provision for income taxes, the amount of taxes payable, and our deferred tax asset and liability balances.
+Future changes in tax law could significantly impact our provision for income taxes, the amount of taxes payable, our deferred tax asset and liability balances, and stockholders' equity.
 Recent proposals to lower the U.S. corporate income tax rate would require us to reduce our net deferred tax assets upon enactment of new tax legislation, with a corresponding material, one-time, non-cash increase in income tax expense, but our income tax expense and payments would be materially reduced in subsequent years.
-Our net deferred tax assets were \$6.3 billion and \$6.6 billion at June 25, 2017 and December 31, 2016, based on a 35% Federal statutory income tax rate, and primarily relate to our postretirement benefit plans.
-If legislation reducing the Federal statutory income tax rate to 15% had been enacted at June 25, 2017, our net deferred tax assets would have been reduced by \$3.6 billion and we would have recorded a corresponding one-time, non-cash increase in income tax expense of \$3.6 billion.
-This additional expense would be less if the legislation phased in the tax rate reduction or if the final rate was higher than 15%.
+Our net deferred tax assets were \$6.0 billion and \$6.6 billion at September 24, 2017 and December 31, 2016, based on the current 35% Federal statutory income tax rate, and primarily relate to our postretirement benefit plans.
+If Congress had enacted tax reform legislation at September 24, 2017 that set the Federal statutory income tax rate between 15% and 25%, our net deferred tax assets would have been reduced by between \$3.4 billion and \$1.7 billion, and we would have recorded a corresponding one-time, non-cash increase in income tax expense of between \$3.4 billion and \$1.7 billion.
+This additional expense would vary based on the new statutory rate and whether the change in rate was phased in or temporary.
 The amount of net deferred tax assets will change periodically based on several factors, including the measurement of our postretirement benefit plan obligations and actual cash contributions to our postretirement benefit plans.